Galion, Ohio: Historic landmarks

+Galion, Ohio, is home to four Lustron homes, which are notable for their unique post-World War II design.
+Lustron homes were prefabricated, all-metal houses produced between 1948 and 1950, designed to address the housing shortage in America after the war.
+Constructed from enameled steel panels, these homes were durable, low-maintenance, and featured modern conveniences for the time.
+The homes in Galion are part of this architectural innovation and stand as examples of mid-century modern design.
+Today, these Lustron homes are recognized as historically significant due to their rarity and contribution to post-war housing developments in the United States.

 Government

-Galion has a Mayor-Council government: it is governed by an elected city council and mayor.
-Thomas O’Leary has served as mayor since 2013.
+The government of Galion, Ohio, operates under a mayor-council system, with the mayor acting as the city’s chief executive officer.
+The city council serves as the legislative branch and is composed of seven members—four representing specific wards and three at-large members representing the entire city.
+This structure allows for a balance between local representation and broader city-wide governance.

+The city provides essential services through its various departments, including public safety, utilities, public works, and parks and recreation.
+The government prioritizes community engagement, with public city council meetings open to residents, ensuring transparency and allowing citizens to participate in the decision-making process.
+Galion’s administrative offices are located at 301 Harding Way East, and city council meetings are regularly held to address local issues.

 Education

-Galion City School District
+Public schools

 The Galion City School District encompasses the entire city of Galion, graduating about 150 students annually.
 There are a handful of neighborhoods outside of Galion that are also included in the school district, including Blooming Grove.
 Galion High School serves students ranging from grades 9 through 12.
 The school colors are blue and orange and its athletic teams are known as the Tigers.
 The current high school building opened in 2007 following the demolition of the previous home of Galion High School on North Union Street.

 The first Galion Union High School was built in 1868 on West Walnut Street and served as Galion High School until 1917.
 This building was demolished in 1924 and a new junior high school was built on the site in 1925, which was razed in April 2008.
 The second home of GHS was built in 1917 on the site of a former cemetery on North Union Street.
 This building was extended in 1962, adding features such as a large gymnasium.
 This building was in use until the end of the 2006–2007 school year, with the new Galion High School opening in late 2007.